owengaspard/reddit-bot-docs/running-the-bot.md

-# The usual
+# Running the bot

-Now, we will be executing our command for the final time.
+Now, we will be running the bot.

 Type `python3 main.py` (or `python main.py`) in your terminal (make sure it is the correct path).